What Structure Should an Organisation Choose?

 Large amounts of money or property

-Large organisations or those responsible for large amounts of money or property that are refused registration as an incorporated association would have to consider the alternative forms of incorporation.
+Large organisations or organisations responsible for large amounts of money or property that are refused registration as an incorporated association would have to consider alternative forms of incorporation.

 If the organisation is set up for a short time only, and is not entering into transactions of any financial significance, then remaining an unincorporated association may be the best way of operating.